CHATTG1/PredictiveModeling/pm_service_supported_frameworks.md

 *  Because the scoring branch is prepared for real-time execution in {{site.data.keyword.Bluemix_short}}, it cannot require a connection to an external service.
 For example, an IBM Analytical Decision Management scoring branch design cannot contain references to rules or models stored in an IBM® SPSS® Collaboration and Deployment Services repository.
 *  The execution of a scoring branch for real-time scoring in {{site.data.keyword.Bluemix_short}} cannot require an external service.
 For example, you cannot deploy and score against model algorithms that require an IBM® SPSS® Analytic Server and Apache Hadoop data store in real time.
 *  {{site.data.keyword.pm_short}} supports Modeler embedded Python scripting.
 There are a few restrictions due to the method used for processing streams before they run in {{site.data.keyword.pm_short}}.
 Typically, if a user chooses to control the execution of the stream, they will reference the terminal node of the branch.
 For {{site.data.keyword.pm_short}}, when we process the stream, we identify the nodes from JSON that will be overridden, and then do the replacement before the stream runs.
 This causes the stream to fail in the script because the referenced input and export nodes no longer exist.
 The solution is use the ID of another node to uniquely identify the branch during execution.
 This ensures that the stream executes as defined in the embedded Python script.

+## Predictive Markup Model Language (PMML)

+There is support for PMML for the {{site.data.keyword.pm_full}} Online Deployment and Scoring services.
+Only specific versions and runtime environments are supported.

+### Capabilities

+* Deployment types:
+  * Online

+### Supported Versions

+* PMML version from 2.0 to 4.2

+### Restrictions

+There are some restrictions, which may include some or all of the following limitations:

+* R, SAS and SPSS models in PMML format are supported at this stage.

+## TensorFlow <span class='tag--beta'>Beta</span>

+There is support for TensorFlow for the {{site.data.keyword.pm_full}} Training and Online Deployment and Scoring services.
+Only specific versions and runtime environments are supported.
+Currently the supported deep learning framework is TensorFlow 1.2-py3.

+### Capabilities

+* Training Service
+* Deployment types:
+  * Online

+### Supported Versions

+* TensorFlow version 1.2
+* Anaconda 4.2.x for Python 3.5 Runtime

+### Python Runtime

+The Python runtime for models that needs to be deployed by using WML Online Deployment and Scoring service is Python 3.5.

+In some cases, where models were created by using the Python 2.7 runtime, deployment might fail because of the incompatibilities between Python2.7 and Python3.5.

+### Supported Python Packages

+The list of TensorFlow model's dependent Python packages and its versions that can be used in WML Online Deployment and Scoring service can be found [here](https://docs.continuum.io/anaconda/packages/old-pkg-lists/4.2.0/py35).

+### Prerequisites for deploying and serving a TensorFlow model

+A trained TensorFlow model targeted for deployment and serving must satisfy certain prerequisites.
+For more information, see [Deploying and scoring a deep learning model](ml_dlaas_model_deploy_score.html).

+### Restrictions

+There are some restrictions, which may include some or all of the following limitations:

+* Online Deployment and scoring service supports only JSON content as payload for online scoring functionality.
+* The models trained using `tf.estimator` framework is not supported.

 ## Learn more